 The virtual artist talk will be delivered via Zoom.
+To access this event, join the Zoom meeting at 2pm CT on January 23 by clicking this link: https://zoom.us/j/95136860177 or by using this meeting ID: 95136860177.
 Zoom’s automatic closed captioning function will be enabled during the presentation.
-The Zoom link to access the event will be shared the week of the event.
 You do not need to download Zoom ahead of time, but you may do so at https://zoom.us.

 This event will be recorded.
 Please turn off your video when joining the Zoom meeting if you prefer not to be recorded.

 These events are free to attend and open to the public.